• Skip to primary navigation

 • Lemon Turmeric Roasted Cauliflower

-• Scalloped Potatoes Florentine
+• Vegan Scalloped Potatoes Florentine

 • Roasted Beetroot Feta Salad

-How to Reheat It
+How To Store It

-From the Freezer: To reheat, take the container out of the freezer and put it in the fridge to defrost for 24 hours.
-Then you can warm it up in the microwave or on the stovetop.
+Store leftovers in an airtight container in the fridge for 2-3 days or you can freeze it for 2-3 months.
+When you're ready to reheat it, take the container of wild rice mushroom soup out of the freezer and put it into the fridge to thaw for 24 hours.
+Then you can warm it up in the microwave or on the stove top in a sauce pan.

-From the Fridge: You can reheat the soup in a covered bowl in the microwave for 1-2 minutes or until hot.
-Or you can warm it up in a medium-sized saucepan on the stovetop over medium heat, stirring occasionally, until it's warmed through.
 If the consistency is too thick (the wild rice will soak up some of the broth), add 2-3 tbsp of water or vegetable broth to thin it out.

-• What type of jackfruit should I use?
 When using jackfruit as a meat replacement, you need to use canned young green unripe jackfruit in brine, not syrup.
-Don't use fresh or sweetened jackfruit in this soup because it will taste sweet instead of savory.
+Don't use fresh or sweetened jackfruit in this soup because it will make the soup taste sweet instead of savory.

-• Do I need to remove the jackfruit seeds?
 Nope!
 They will become very tender after cooking for 4 hours.
 The seeds are 100% edible, so you don't need to remove them.

 Success Tips

-• Make sure to rinse and drain the canned jackfruit and wild rice very well before adding it to the slow cooker.
+• Make sure to rinse and drain both the canned jackfruit and wild rice very well before adding it to the slow cooker.

 A hand holding a spoonful of soup over a filled bowl on a gray background.